-This program, beginning in Spring 2018, creates your foundation in herbs to safely grow and wildcraft a Materia Medica of 40 specifically chosen locally growing herbs.
-Hands-on practicums will familiarize you with herbs to safely use in daily life to support the health of family and friends, prevent common illness, treat injury, and boost nutrition.
+This program creates your foundation in herbs with Materia Medica of 25 specifically chosen locally growing herbs.
+Hands-on classes familiarize you with herbs to safely use in daily life to support the health of family and friends, prevent common illness, treat injury, and boost nutrition.

 How much experience do I need?

-No experience is required, but familiarity with herbs, plants, gardening, cooking, etc. is helpful.
-Nothing can beat enthusiasm and willingness to study, though!
+Familiarity with herbs, gardening, and cooking is helpful, but nothing can beat enthusiasm and willingness to study!